xchainjs/xchainjs.github.io/xchain-client/xchain-mayachain/how-it-works.md

 ## Third-party library

-It communicates with Thorchain by using [`cosmos-client`](https://github.com/cosmos-client/cosmos-client-ts)
+It communicates with Mayachain by using [`cosmos-client`](https://github.com/cosmos-client/cosmos-client-ts)

 ### Client URL
 * Mainnet: `http://3.132.133.211:1317`